 The Hunley was discovered on May 3, 1995.
 Remote-sensing equipment helped to locate the vessel in 27 feet of water off the coast of Charleston.
 Side-scan sonar and a magnetometer were used to locate and observe the lost ship.
 Archaeologists found the Hunley to be full of sand.
 While this condition makes the vessel very heavy, the sediment may have preserved the organic contents.

-Tours of the Hunley are available on Saturdays from 10 a.m. to 5:00 p.m. and on Sundays from Noon to 5:00 p.m. by contacting the Friends of the Hunley.
+Weekend tours of the Hunley are available by contacting the Friends of the Hunley.
 The Hunley is stored at the Warren Lasch Conservation Center in North Charleston, South Carolina.

 - 3-4 The student will demonstrate an understanding of life in the antebellum period, the causes and effects of the Civil War, and the impact of Reconstruction in South Carolina.